-This website is aimed at those brethren who are already Masons and are ready to enhance their knowledge of the Craft, learn important lessons about life and gain a greater appreciation of the Royal Arch.
+This website is aimed at those who have an interest in Freemasonry and would like to discover more about Mark Master Masonry.
 There are pages that explain the history of the degree and the Province of East Lancashire in particular, if you’re interested in joining the Mark Degree there is information on how and where to apply.

 If you’re already a member of a Mark Master Masons Lodge or even a Lodge Secretary you will find pages covering Secretariat services, various forms to download and communications from the Province.